adedomin/CSC450-project-proposal/final/final.md

 The final section will show real uses of the shell.
 This will include code examples, one in jcom and one in bash.
-Finally a comparison in how many lines of code and characters needed, will be made.
+The results will conclude with a table that will show if jcom requires less code overall--as measured by lines of code and number of characters, than bash.

 [^progress]: As of this revision, some features like events are not implemented.